 This function allows users to close the outputting power supply or control the power supply's ON/OFF directly through the PIN9 INHIBIT in APG & SYSTEM STATUS.

-1. Use " weys to move the cursor to the column to be set as Figure 3-81 shows.
+Use " ← ↑" & " → ↓" keys to move the cursor to the column to be set as Figure 3-79 shows.